 Here’s a guide to four unique Sydney neighborhoods where you’ll be mingling amongst the (very cool) locals:

 Glebe is for shopaholics

-A short walk from Sydney’s city centre, Glebe’s main strip is lined with unique boutique shops like Sappho, which is a bookshop during the day and transforms into a live music restaurant in the evening.
+A short walk from Sydney’s city centre, Glebe’s main strip is lined with unique boutique shops like Sappho Books, which is a general second hand bookshop with a unique courtyard cafe that transforms into a bar at night with live music.
 For the ultimate shopping experience, visit the neighbourhood on Saturdays for the Glebe Markets, (pictured above) where you can hunt for the latest fashion trends and unique works of art.
 And when you’re weary of shopping, pop into Timbah, one of Sydney’s best wine bars.